-Life in Geelong, Victoria in the 1850s was rich, with tens of thousands of people arriving at Port Henry to try their luck on the goldfields at Ballarat.
+LIFE in Geelong, Victoria, Australia in the 1850s was rich, with tens of thousands of people arriving at Port Henry to try their luck on the goldfields at Ballarat.
 Fran's first novel on this theme The Other Side of the Wind, was published in 2013.

-Fran's was an isolated case of polio in Leongatha, Victoria, in 1946 at the age of three.
+FRAN'S was an isolated case of polio in Leongatha, Victoria, in 1946 at the age of three.
 Polio survivors tend to over achieve in order prove 'normality'. in 1989 having overcome the initial effects, Fran learned eventually she had Post Polio Syndrome.
-Little was known about it so she set set out to use her communication skills to help others understand what was happening.
+Little was known about PPS so she set out to use her communication skills to help others understand what was happening.
 There is a real thirst for knowledge about post-polio, so information is shared through social media, books and magazines.
 Fran put together Life Skills for Polios, a light hearted handbook, which has proved useful for polios around the world.
 Go to Polio Journey for order details.

 Click right for an interview with Muriel Cooper and Fran on Radio 3RPP about Life Skills for Polios.